 If your flashing deteriorates due to the weather or it being struck by debris, it could result in parts of the masonry becoming exposed and damaged.
 Keeping the flashing maintained could result in the avoidance of these issues.
 If you think your flashing may need replacing you can contact us for a quote today here, or call us on 0435 695 466.

 The purpose of the chimney crown is to protect the chimney from the rain, hail and snow.
 The chimney crown is the top part of the chimney, usually made out of cement.
 If the chimney crown is subjected to constant changes in hot and cold temperatures and a high volume or rain, it may result in it shrinking and expanding.
 Over time this can lead to small cracks in the crown.
 If these small cracks are detected early they can be treated and sealed, protecting you from leaks and damage.
 However, small cracks can lead to big cracks over time, and this can make the crowns purpose no longer possible.

 Rain and other elements can enter the chimney and damage the bricks and mortar resulting in serious costly damage.
 Therefore, if you ever have a maintenance check on your roof or if any other issues are being attended to, make sure that the chimney is also checked over for these various issues so they can be fixed before they become more serious.

 As you can see, your chimney may be susceptible to multiple issues, and it is important to keep these in check.
 A chimney is perhaps the riskiest part of a roof when it comes to roof leaks.
 It is therefore equally, or even more important, to check on your chimney regularly to avoid any issues.
 If you are experiencing any issues with roof leaks or dampness, it could be due to damage in your chimney.
-If you think your chimney may be damaged in any of the above ways, or want to get a professional roofer to take a look and put preventative measures in place, contact us here or call us on 0435 695 466 to get a obligation free quote and consultation today.
+If you think your chimney may be damaged in any of the above ways, or want to get a professional roofer to take a look and put preventative measures in place, contact us here or call us on 0435 695 466 to get a quote and consultation today.